eskezje/useplatformtick-research/Research.md

 lkd> dd fffff7e0`80013be0+0xE4 l1
 fffff7e0`80013cc4  0000000f
 ```
-We can see that the first timer has type `5`, the second timer has type `12` and the third timer has type `15`, and the one we are using is `12`.
+We can see that the first timer has type `5`, the second timer has type `12`, and the third timer has type `15`.
+The one we are using is type `12`.

-By the looks of it, timer type 5 appears to be TSC, as it seems to be the one that is used everywhere for tsc.
+Timer type 5 appears to be TSC, as it seems to be used everywhere for TSC functionality.

-But lets take a look at this from `HalpTimerSaveProcessorFrequency`
+Let's examine this from `HalpTimerSaveProcessorFrequency`:

 ```c
 result = HalpFindTimer(7, 0, 0, 0, 1);